-AGE OF PATIENT SEVOFLURANE SEVOFLURANE IN
+Effect of Age on MAC of Sevoflurane

-(YEARS) IN OXYGEN 65% N 2 O / 35% O 2
+Age of patients (years) Sevoflurane in Oxygen Sevoflurane in 65% N 2 O/ 35% O 2 (%)

-<3 3.3 - 2.6% 2.0%
+<3 3.3 - 2.6 2.0

-3 - <5 2.5% Not available
+3 - < 5 2.5 Not available

-5 - 12 2.4% Not available
+5 - 12 2.4 Not available

-25 2.5% 1.4%
+25 2.5 1.4

-35 2.2% 1.2%
+35 2.2 1.2

-40 2.05% 1.1%
+40 2.05 1.1

-50 1.8% 0.98%
+50 1.8 0.98

-60 1.6% 0.87%
+60 1.6 0.87

-80 1.4% 0.70%
+80 1.4 0.70

-^{} In paediatric patients 60% N2O / 40% O2 was used.
+In pediatric patients 60 % N 2 O / 40 % O 2 was used

-Premedication: Premedication should be selected according to the need of the individual patient, and at the discretion of the anaesthetist.
+Premedication: Premedication should be selected according to the need of the individual patient, and at the direction of the anesthetist.
 The use of anticholinergic drugs is a matter of choice.

 Induction: Anaesthesia can be induced in adults and children with Sevoflurane.
-Dosage should be individualised and titrated to the desired effect according to the patient's age and clinical status.
-A short acting barbiturate or other intravenous induction agent may be administered followed by inhalation of Sevoflurane.
-(See also "Interactions").
+Dosage should be individualized and titrated to the desired effect according to the patient's age and clinical status.
+A short acting Barbiturate or other intravenous induction agent may be administered followed by inhalation of Sevoflurane.
 Induction with Sevoflurane may be achieved in oxygen or in combination with oxygen-nitrous oxide mixtures.
 In adults inspired concentrations of up to 5% Sevoflurane usually produce surgical anaesthesia in less than 2 minutes.

-In children, inspired concentrations of up to 7% Sevoflurane usually produce surgical anaesthesia in less than 2 minutes.
-Alternatively, for induction of anaesthesia in unpremedicated patients, inspired concentrations of up to 8% Sevoflurane may be used.
+In children, inspired concentrations of up to 7 % Sevoflurane usually produce surgical anaesthesia in less than 2 minutes.

-Maintenance: Surgical levels of anaesthesia may be sustained with concentrations of 0.5 -3% Sevoflurane with or without the concomitant use of nitrous oxide (see also "Drug Interactions").
+Maintenance: Surgical levels of anesthesia can usually be achieve concentrations of 0.5 - 3% Sevoflurane with or without the concomitant use nitrous oxide.

-Elderly: As with other inhalation agents, lesser concentrations of Sevoflurane are normally required to maintain surgical anaesthesia.
-See above for MAC values.
+Elderly: As with other inhalation agents, lesser concentrations of Sevoflurane are normally required to maintain surgical anesthesia (see MAC values).

-Emergence: Emergence times are generally short following Sevoflurane anaesthesia.
-Therefore, patients may require early post-operative pain relief.
+Emergence: Emergence times are generally short following Sevoflurane anesthesia.
+Therefore, patients may require early post-operative pain relief